 In my view, one of the best albums ever recorded.
-And one that brings out plesant memories for me more than almost any other album.
-I alway wanted to sing like Cat Stevens, but he was way out of my range in more ways than one. «How Can I Tell You» is not the most famous song from the album, but maybe one of the loveliest love song written.
+And one that brings out pleasant memories for me more than almost any other album.
+I always wanted to sing like Cat Stevens, but he was way out of my range in more ways than one. «How Can I Tell You» is not the most famous song from the album, but maybe one of the loveliest love songs written.

 These days singles are previews of greatness to come – or the only really great song from a forthcoming album.
 Hopefully the singles that I have added to the playlist this month, belongs to the former category.
 Time will tell… Here is a list of this month’s picks: